awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/2a_cost_intelligence_dashboard.md

 ### Option 3: CloudFormation Deployment
-This section is **optional** and automates the creation of the Cost Intelligence Dashboard and CUDOS Dashboard using a **CloudFormation template**.
-The CloudFormation template allows you to complete the lab in less than half the time as the standard setup.
+This section is **optional** and automates the creation of the Cost Intelligence Dashboard and CUDOS Dashboard using **CloudFormation templates**.
+The CloudFormation templates allows you to complete the lab in less than half the time as the standard setup.
 You will require permissions to modify CloudFormation templates and create an IAM role. **If you do not have the required permissions use the Manual Deployment**.

 {{%expand "Click here to continue with the CloudFormation Deployment" %}}